ssfaruque/Rocket/notes/meeting2.md

 # What we have done
-1. implementing communication layer
+1. implementing communication layer using socket
-2. DSM layer planing and boiler plate code shared memory mechanism
+2. DSM layer planing
+   shared memory mechanism
-# What are they going to do this week, and
+# What we're going to do this week
-   boilerplate code fro DSM layer (transfering ownershiip of pages(mprotect), handle sigfaults, signal handling function, listening port for page requests) mmap for memory.
+   boilerplate code for DSM layer
+   * transfering ownershiip of pages(mprotect)
+   * handle sigfaults
+   * signal handling function
+   * listening port for page requests
+   * mmap for memory allocation
-# Any issues we're having / things they're stuck on.
+# Any issues we're having:
+   * Figuring out DSM mechanism and break tasks down